 6. Devour a Sunday roast at Racks Bar and Kitchen

-Again, like brunch, there are so many amazing places to eat dinner in Clifton.
+Again, like brunch, there are so many amazing great places to grab dinner in Clifton!
 But Racks is certainly up there as being one of the best.
 I had without a doubt one of the best Sunday dinners of my life there.
 But if you’re not visiting Clifton Bristol on a Sunday, Racks also serves everything from burgers and sandwiches to pizza and pies.
 One of my favourite things about this restaurant is that it is home to the £5 lunch menu where you can get hearty, delicious main meals for just a fiver until 5 pm Monday to Saturday.
 You can’t go wrong!

 So have you ever visited Clifton Bristol?
 What did you think?
 Is there anywhere else that should have been on this list of things to do in Clifton Bristol?
 Please let me know in the comments below!

 Get access to my free eBook filled with tips and tricks to help YOU save money to travel the world.